karthikpuranik11/Masked-LM/README.md

 ### Loading the pre-trained model

-Run the load_model_bert.py file by providing the appropriate path of [saved.bin](https://drive.google.com/file/d/1HUP5MWisDXyJ7pJNu7mqTga4Eg3lk4vh/view?usp=sharing) file.
+Copy the code in load_model_bert.py by providing the appropriate path of [saved.bin](https://drive.google.com/file/d/1HUP5MWisDXyJ7pJNu7mqTga4Eg3lk4vh/view?usp=sharing) file and run it.

 ### Predicting prepositions

-Run the prediction_bert.py file.
+Copy the code in prediction_bert.py file and run it.

 To view the predictions: